Are you a soon-to-be first-time mom? Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

 But sometimes, it’s the absence of advice for new parents that’s most startling.

 How no one tells you the intense and almost shameful feelings you have about wanting to have your old life back.
-That you’ll lose your temper in a split second, all because your baby won’t nap.
+That you’ll lose your temper in a split second, all because your baby wouldn’t nap.
 Or how they take pictures of themselves smiling with their new baby, but never of the times they’re miserable beyond words.

 Advice for new parents you don’t always hear about